Skip to main content

 • What is hepatitis A and what are the symptoms?

 Hepatitis A infection is an acute disease of the liver caused by the hepatitis A virus.
-There are five main hepatitis viruses, referred to as types A, B, C, D and E.

-You should seek medical advice.
+If you believe that you have Hepatitis A, you should seek medical advice.
 More information on hepatitis A can be found on the Health Protection Surveillance Centre (HPSC) website

 • How is hepatitis A virus spread?